alem-01/alem_public/subjects/flutter_piscine/01Maps/README.md

 Create an app where you can save the list of your favorite places and show them in the app.

-In this raid, your app should implement an app which uses google map.
+In this raid, your team should implement an app which uses google maps.

+### Objective

 Implement following functionality:

 - Tabbar app with 3 screens:
     - Google maps screen [example](https://codelabs.developers.google.com/codelabs/google-maps-in-flutter#0)
-    - List of your favorite places
+    - List of your favorite places.
-    - Info about your app, see [the documentation](https://api.flutter.dev/flutter/material/AboutDialog-class.html)
+    - Info about your app.
+Names of the authors, their email adresses, and general description of what your application does.

 On map there must be: